ChristianKuri/laravel-favorite/README.md

 $ composer require christiankuri/laravel-favorite
 ```

-2) Update `config/app.php` by adding an entry for the service provider.
+2) In Laravel >=5.5 this package will automatically get registered.
+For older versions, update your `config/app.php` by adding an entry for the service provider.

 ```php
 'providers' => [